alecthibodeau/pupperland/README.md

 #### Code standards
 - Strictly-typed variables with TypeScript
-- Separation of concerns &mdash; with all API request functions for the `dogs` URL stored in one helper file
+- Separation of concerns &mdash; with API request functions for `dogs` and `locations` stored in dedicated helper files
 - Componentization &mdash; with associated TSX, interface and style sheet files
 - Accessibility:
   - Color contrast values at [WCAG Level AA](https://www.w3.org/WAI/WCAG2AA-Conformance) or greater